 There are 4 quiet walkways on the road between Gatlinburg and Newfound Gap and an additional 3 quiet hiking paths between Gatlinburg and Elkmont.
 When many other trails in the Smokies are crowded and filled with loud hikers, these peaceful, secluded walkways keep you away from the crowds.

 Throughout the park, there are short trails marked as quiet walkways and nature trails.
 While these easy trails near Gatlinburg aren't one single trail or region, they are nonetheless great short hikes for beginners.
 Many other trails in the Smokies are often crowded and are difficult to find safe parking for.
 Thankfully, these easy trails keep a low profile and are positively gorgeous.
 Just because these quiet walkways and nature trails don't draw big crowds doesn't mean they are any less remarkable, these are simply hidden gems.
-There are quite a few of these quiet walkways that offer solitude and and beautiful spot in the woods.
+There are quite a few of these quiet walkways that offer solitude and a beautiful spot in the woods.
 They can be found thanks to small, discreet signs like this:

 Some notable short trails to look for between Gatlinburg and Newfound Gap are:

-- Bullhead View — 0.2 mile trail to a lovely spot by a mountain stream.
+- Bullhead View — 0.2-mile trail to a lovely spot by a mountain stream.

-- Jim Carr Place — 0.6 mile walk to the Little Pigeon River and to an old settlement.
+- Jim Carr Place — 0.6-mile walk to the Little Pigeon River and to an old settlement.
 No ruins remain, but there is a clearing with common plants brought in by settlers such as daffodils and day lilies.

 There are also several quiet walkways between Gatlinburg and Elkmont:

-- Big White Oak — 0.4 mile loop trail through a thickly canopied forest and babbling brooks.
+- Big White Oak — 0.4-mile loop trail through a thickly canopied forest and babbling brooks.

-- Laurel Falls Quiet Walkway — 0.5 mile loop trail in a peaceful wooded setting near the Laurel Falls Trail Head.
+- Laurel Falls Quiet Walkway — 0.5-mile loop trail in a peaceful wooded setting near the Laurel Falls Trail Head.

 When many other trails in the Smokies are crowded and filled with loud hikers, these peaceful, secluded walkways keep you away from the crowds.

 Each of these easy trails in the Smokies focuses on different features of the park and can be found at a variety of elevations and habitats.
-There are generally brochures at each trail head that offer additional information for self-guided trails.
+There are generally brochures at each trailhead that offer additional information for self-guided trails.
 Quiet Walkways and Nature trails exhibit features in the park ranging from waterfalls, Smoky Mountain views, old homesteads, and much more!
 These trails are generally unpaved, but they are often flat and accessible for most visitors.
 This quiet walkway is located off the Clingman's Dome Road and allows visitors to explore a high elevation Fir Forrest.